Medications and TMS

 About Jonathan Schwartz, M.D.

-Dr. Jonathan Schwartz, MD, was born in New Bedford and has been practicing adult and child psychiatry in the area for more than 30 years.
-He graduated from McGill University Medical school in Montreal and trained at Massachusetts General Hospital (Adult Psychiatry) and Children’s Hospital (Child Psychiatry) in Boston.
+Dr. Jonathan Schwartz, MD, was born in New Bedford and has been practicing adult and child psychiatry for more than 30 years.
+He graduated from McGill University Medical School in Montreal and trained at Massachusetts General Hospital (Adult Psychiatry) and Children’s Hospital (Child Psychiatry) in Boston.
 Dr. Schwartz specializes in the areas of Mood Disorders, Anxiety Disorders, Addictions, and ADHD.
 He served as the psychiatrist at U.Mass.
 Dartmouth from 1985 until 2016 and is currently the Medical Director at Steppingstone in Fall River, MA.
 Dr. Schwartz directs Concierge TMS.